team-artemis-hrr19/react-native-app/README.md

 To get the value of a property of a map is is Map.get('key') as opposed to Object['key'] for a regular JS object.

+# PRINCIPLES FOR USING REDUX IN THIS APP

 ## NEVER MUTATE STATE DIRECTLY

 In Redux, state is never mutated directly.
 When state needs to be updated, you can dispatch an action using `store.dispach`.
 The store will then call the appropriate reducer method to update state.